Florida Guardianship Administration

 Who can file a Petition to Determine Incapacity?

 Florida Statute 744.3201(a) provides that any adult person may petition the court to determine the incapacity of any other person.
 To avoid potential abuse and misuse of this procedure, the statute also provides that attorney’s fees and costs may be assessed against the petitioner if the court finds that the petition was filed in bad faith.

 Where should the Petition to Determine Incapacity be filed?

-The petition should be filed with the guardianship court in the county where the alleged incapacitated person [AIP] resides.
+The petition for Florida guardianship administration should be filed with the probate court in the county where the alleged incapacitated person [AIP] resides.

 What does the Petition to Determine Incapacity have to say?